intellisec/lasershark/stats/README.md

 Otherwise run the individual phases one after the other as follows:

 ## Preprocessing Phase
 As `.dts` use C++ preprocessor inlcudes and macros we first need to preprocess them with a C++ preprocessor.
-Use the `scripts/preprocess.sh` script therefore.
+Use the `preprocess.sh` script therefore.
 In the first run this clones the linux kernel repository.
 This might take a while.
-Ones the repo is cloned, it runs every `.dts` in the linux kernel through the C++ preprocessor to resolve the includes and macros.
+Once the repo is cloned, it runs every `.dts` in the linux kernel through the C++ preprocessor to resolve the includes and macros.
 Every preprocessed file is stored as `_processed.dts` files.
 Also a list of all files is saved in the `results` folder.

 Execute
 ```bash